2023-2024 FRC Sponsorship Grants

 Team classification and types of applications available.

 The grant portal should determine what type team classification your team is.
-In the event you feel it has selected the wrong classification please reach out to us via the ticket system.
+In the event you feel it has selected the wrong classification please read over these classifications again, and if you still feel the team was classified wrong please reach out to us via the ticket system.

 Rookie Teams – A rookie team is defined as a team that is new to FRC, not yet having competed in any official FRC event.